UrbanWarlockGames/spoiledmeat/chargen.md

 - Zoology

 ### Instincts
-Each Skill has associated actions and a Pull.
-The Pull of a skill is equal to HD + 8 - level of Skill.
+Each Instinct has associated actions and a Pull.
+The Pull of a skill is equal to [HD/2 + 8 - Instinct].
 You make a Pull check when you perform one of its described actions.
 When you fail the Pull check for a Skill, you are prompted to perform its Associated Action.
 Doing so will give you 1 Luck and after performing the action, you will regain a [skill roll] amount of Belief.
 Refusing will cause a Morale check.
 Take psychic damage equal to your level in the skill.
 On a success, take 1/2 damage.
 On a critical, take no Morale damage.
 #### Woodsman
 *The Woodsman ...*
 - Skill Associations: survivalism, harvesting resources, identifying plants and animals